bmagalhaes/ECO395M-HW2/HW2.md

 Exercise 2.1
 ------------

+In this exercise, we analyzed a data set on house prices in Saratoga, NY, in order to provide the local tax authority a predictive model to estimate properties market values.

-In this exercise, we hand-build five models for price in order to find out the best one which outperforms the "medium" model that we considered in class.
+We started by hand-building five models for price in order to find out the best one which outperforms the "medium" model that we considered in class.

     model1= price ~ lotSize + age + landValue + livingArea + pctCollege + bedrooms + fireplaces + bathrooms + heating + fuel + sewer + waterfront + newConstruction + centralAir
     model2= price~ lotSize + age + landValue + livingArea + pctCollege + bedrooms + fireplaces + bathrooms + heating + fuel + centralAir